AndreyGS/MinimalMath/ReadMe.md

 - *static Double div(double dividend, double divisor)* - makes an integer division;
 - *static SlashedDouble div(SlashedDouble dividend, SlashedDouble divisor)* - makes an integer division;
 - *static Double floorDiv(double dividend, double divisor)* - makes an integer floor division;
-- *static static SlashedDouble floorDiv(SlashedDouble dividend, SlashedDouble divisor)* - makes an integer floor division;
+- *static SlashedDouble floorDiv(SlashedDouble dividend, SlashedDouble divisor)* - makes an integer floor division;
 - *static Double divisionRemainder(double dividend, double divisor)* - returns remainder of division;
 - *static SlashedDouble divisionRemainder(SlashedDouble dividend, SlashedDouble divisor)* - returns remainder of division;
+- *static Double floorMod(double dividend, double divisor)* - returns the floor modulus of the inputed arguments;
+- *static SlashedDouble floorMod(SlashedDouble dividend, SlashedDouble divisor)* - returns the floor modulus of the values that holds inputed arguments;
 - *static Double pow(double number, double power)* - returns the value of the number raised to the giving power;
-- *static SlashedDouble pow(SlashedDouble sdnum, SlashedDouble sdpow)* - returns the SlashedDouble that hold value of the number that sdnum holds raised to the giving power that sdpow holds;
+- *static SlashedDouble pow(SlashedDouble number, SlashedDouble power)* - returns the SlashedDouble that hold value of the number that power holds raised to the giving power that sdpow holds;

 You are also may try to use some functionality of SlashedDouble objects - this have many public methods, but no documentation for them is included for now.
 All I can say, this class is made for slicing standart double value, than separately operating with its parts - an exponent, mantissa and sign - and finally put them all together in double again.

 If you want to test MiniMath.pow() - there, in MiniMath.main(), is you can find 2 two level test cycles (yes, 2 cycles with two levels) of *MiniMath.pow()* function according to *java.lang.Math.pow()*, where random numbers and powers in staged manner applying to both of them (amplitudes of numbers and according powers are from 10^40 till 10^-39) and if result is not the same prints it out to the screen.
+Also there are tests for all main funcitons and if you wish to try them - you need to uncomment it.
+For now it is a bit of a mess in MiniMath.main().
+Probably a little bit later I'll move all these test in a separate junit class.

 ## License